cloud-ark/kubeplus/Operator-FAQ.md

 **Q. What are the challenges when using multiple Operators together?**

 A. Primary challenge is interoperability and binding between various Custom Resources supported by Operators.
-We have developed KubePlus Platform Toolkit that helps with this.
+We have developed KubePlus Custom Resource Discovery and Binding Add-on that helps with this process.

-**Q. How to use KubePlus Platform Toolkit?**
+**Q. How to use KubePlus Custom Resource Discovery and Binding Add-on?**

-KubePlus Platform Toolkit standardizes on two things - annotations that can be added to Custom Resource Definitions of your Operators, and custom endpoints that can be used for Custom Resource discovery.
+KubePlus defines three things - annotations that can be added to Custom Resource Definitions of your Operators, custom endpoints that can be used for Custom Resource discovery, and a language that can be used to glue Custom Resources together.
 Operator developer/curator defines the annotations with appropriate values.
-KubePlus Platform Toolkit uses these annotations to surface information about Custom Resources through the defined custom endpoints.
+KubePlus Add-on uses these annotations to surface information about Custom Resources through the defined custom endpoints.
 This enables users of Custom Resources to understand static as well as dynamic information about them which can be used in figuring out their interoperability characteristics.
-In short, KubePlus Platform Kit offers additional endpoints to learn more information about Custom Resources in your cluster, specially that information which is hard to extract using standard Kubernetes interfaces like “describe” or “explain”.
-Here are examples of new endpoints enabled by KubePlus Platform Toolkit:
+Here are examples of new endpoints enabled by KubePlus:
 Use ‘man’ endpoint to find usage information about Custom Resource:
     ```kubectl get --raw "/apis/platform-as-code/v1/man?kind=Moodle"```
 Use ‘composition’ endpoint to find underlying resources that the custom resource is composed of: